MorphZG/MorphZG/README.md

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)
 ![Django](https://img.shields.io/badge/django-%23092E20.svg?style=for-the-badge&logo=django&logoColor=white)

 To make it clear.
-I am far from being expert or even advance knowledge with these technologies.
+I am far from being expert with these technologies.
 I am very passionate about it.
-Offten short on time, having a full time job as a bartender, those moments in front of screen with all tools loaded makes me really excited.
-Python is my first love and programming language where i am most comfortable.
-I have solid knowledge about fundamentals, practicing every single day.
-Even for a few minutes but i must type and code every day.
+Offten short on time, having a full time job as a bartender, those moments in front of the screen with
+all tools loaded makes me really excited.
+Python is my first love and programming language where i am
+most comfortable.
+I enjoy doing coding challanges, practicing and learning every single day.
 I hope to find a job this year and finaly prove that it's never late to pursue your dreams.

 Alongside python, i am practicing git and backup some of my work with github.
+I am big fan of command line,
+always trying to look behind the surface and learn how things work in the background.
+That is the main reason
-While practicing git through CLI i am also improving my shell and linux knowledge.
-Got some books on bash scripting.
-Next step will be learning more about python frameworks like django or flask and learn more about databases like MySQL or PostgreSQL.
+my dev environment is running on linux.
+Learning about bash scripting along the way.
+Next step will be learning
+more about python web frameworks like django or flask, learn more about databases like MySQL or PostgreSQL.

 **Favorite editors:**